 The lender is unregistered in your state

 By federal mandate, all lenders must register in every US state in which they work.
 This is part of an effort to prevent fraud by monitoring the activities of these lenders.
-If you can’t find a lender’s registration information, you can double check on your state’s Attorney General or Department of Finance website.
+If you can’t find a lender’s registration information, you can double-check on your state’s Attorney General or Department of Finance website.
 If you’re not sure about a lender you’re considering, it’s a good idea to check.

 They advertise over the phone

 The Federal Trade Commission prohibits any company from offering a loan over the phone.
 So while a phone advertisement isn’t exactly an offer and is therefore not illegal, it’s an immediate red flag.
 Legitimate lenders don’t want to be associated with phone scams, so we tend to stay away from phone advertisements.
 Since we can’t offer those loans anyway, it’s not very effective advertising.
 You should be similarly wary of door-to-door loan salesmen.
-Any legitimate lender will known that canvassing a neighborhood, hoping to find someone who just happens to need a personal loan, is ineffective at best, and shady at worst.
+Any legitimate lender will know that canvassing a neighborhood, hoping to find someone who just happens to need a personal loan, is ineffective at best, and shady at worst.

 They don’t have a physical address